JonChesterfield/EvilUnit/README.md

 * Implemented in the common subset of C and C++
 * No dynamic memory allocation
 * Works without standard libraries (slightly better with stdio)
+* Can invoke modules (with their dependencies) using llvm's interpreter
+* static MODULE(foo) {} marks the test function as internal
+* Header file disappears under the preprocessor if no modules are defined

 The interface is the set of macros defined in EvilUnit.h which provide the following
 ```